WSLN: Launch of WSLN (2023)

 On September 25, 2023, WIFR aired an announcement in their newscasts urging viewers to rescan their televisions to add WSLN.
-Channel 19 serves as a de facto replacement for WIFR's former full-power license, which was turned in in 2017 as part of the 2016 FCC spectrum incentive auction, with Gray winning the subsequent re-allocation auction for a new Freeport full-power station that would be WSLN.
+Channel 19 serves as a de facto replacement for WIFR's former full-power license, which was turned in during 2017 as part of the 2016 FCC spectrum incentive auction, with Gray winning the subsequent re-allocation auction for a new Freeport full-power station that would be WSLN.
 In the announcement, WIFR and Gray Television stated that "23 WIFR and Gray Media are bringing a new channel to the Stateline area... channel 19 WSLN... which will be the new home of the Stateline CW, Circle Network, and Antenna TV".
 The message also explained that the three networks would move from WIFR's lineup to WSLN "to help increase viewership and give the channels more cable and satellite access".
 The station emphasized that WIFR's CBS and local news programming would remain unchanged on channel 23 due to the WREX arrangement.
-Gray has since proposed to purchase that station from Allen Media Group in the summer of 2025, a deal that still needs FCC approval.
+Gray has since proposed to purchase that station from Allen Media Group in the summer of 2025, a deal that closed on May 1, 2026.